ESQG/library-multisearch/README.md

 On the back end, the web API and scraping code is found in the queries/ folder.
 The Goodreads API is used to get booklists; for the library pages, the Bibliocommons API is not accessible to the general public, so these pages are scraped.

+Tests:

+In the tests folder, the file tests.py contains unittests, using a test database called testdb, and mock functions to substitute for the Goodreads API and the SFPL website at Bibliocommons.
+The mock functions read from the other folders.
+There is a separate file called api_tests.py to test those components.

+Logging errors:

+Because this app relies so much on web scraping, a number of unpredictable errors come up.
+Therefore many of the modules write .log files, usually for errors and for results it failed to predict.
+These files are just text files with timestamps and data.
+They can be safely ignored, but I have found them very useful for catching bugs and oversights.

 Requirements before running server.py:

 pip install requirements.txt to configure Python